-- A. The affected territory must be located within the City's Urban Growth Boundary. - B. The affected territory is contiguous to the existing city limits. - C. The city will attempt to apply zoning which is most like the county zone. - D. A Covenant of Waiver of Rights and Remedies City form has been executed by all owners of the property to be annexed and all owners of any interest in the property to be annexed regarding waiver of any statutory or constitutional regulatory provisions, including but not limited to, Ballot Measure 37 (effective December 2, 2004) as amended by Ballot Measure 49.
-This section only applies to those property owners who have consented in writing to annexation.
+- A. Findings conducted by the City Planning Official or other City staff. - B. The affected territory must be located within the City's Urban Growth Boundary. - C. The affected territory is contiguous to the existing city limits.

+- D. The city will attempt to apply zoning which is most like the county zone.
+Try to avoid nonconforming uses. - E. A City of Rainier Covenant of Waiver of Rights and Remedies City form has been executed by all owners of the property to be annexed and all owners of any interest in the property to be annexed regarding waiver of any statutory or constitutional regulatory provisions, including but not limited to, Ballot Measure 37 (effective December 2, 2004) as amended by Ballot Measure 49.
+This section only applies to those property owners who have consented in writing to annexation. - F. That either: - a.
-E. That either:

-- a.
 That funding mechanisms required to construct transportation, wastewater, water, stormwater and park facilities consistent with adopted Public Facility or Utility Master Plans, Parks and/or Transportation System Plans are in place or; - b.
-In lieu, a Public Facilities, Parks, and Transportation Agreement is executed that funding will be in place prior to or concurrent with a development permit application. - F. That area specific System Development Charges, Transportation Impact Fees and/or Utility Rates identified for the area of annexation are in effect. - G. That the public interest would be furthered by the annexation.
+In lieu, a Public Facilities, Parks, and Transportation Agreement is executed that funding will be in place prior to or concurrent with a development permit application. - G. That the public interest would be furthered by the annexation.